mvolkmann/blog/src/oci-smalltalk-article.md

 To assign the value of an expression to a variable, enter a variable name, the assignment operator `:=`, and the expression.

-To cause assignment operators be rendered as a left pointing arrow (because its stylish and cool), open the World menu and select "Preferences ...
+To cause assignment operators to be rendered as a left pointing arrow (because its stylish and cool), open the World menu and select "Preferences ...
 Show ST-80 assignments".
 The opposite setting is "Preferences ...
 Show ANSI assignments".